mjmartindale/mt_believability/README.md

 Link to paper and citation forthcoming.

 ## Fine print
-The data contained in this package is provided for research purposes only and comes with no guarantee.
+This data set is publicly available for use under Creative Commons CC-BY.

 Version: 1.1